 If you plan to buy in your compost next year, I’d buy it now, tarp it with heavy black plastic (like this one), and let it keep breaking down before you use it in the spring.
 If it is heavy on the bark mulch like ours was, I might even add some old hay or other “green” materials in there as well.
 Another tip, I learned from The Intelligent Gardener would be to layer your compost with alfalfa meal to help it break down more quickly.

 One final thing to consider: to do it well, growing intensively will be more expensive.
-Whether it’s to keep the soil balanced or to combat the pest and disease pressure, it will cost more to keep your plot maintaining a satisfactory level of production.
+Whether it’s to keep the soil balanced or to combat the pest & disease pressure and keep the weeds under control, it will cost more to keep your plot maintaining a satisfactory level of production.
 Market gardeners who use intensive spacing all have high inputs of compost and amendments they are bringing into their plots to make their yields possible.
 (Unless you have a large source of animal manure to compost, that means you’re going to have to buy it in.)
 They are able to purchase bulk quantities of insect netting and hoops.
 Many will choose the less labor-intensive pest management techniques and utilize organic sprays, but for those of us more concerned with avoiding all chemicals, organic or otherwise, who are growing for nutrient density, and don’t have to factor in the bottom line, spacing our plants out and giving them the room to grow that they need may make more sense.

 Have you tried growing intensively?
 What was your experience?